Jaydevtest/DevOps_Projects/Lemp_Stack_Project/Lemp_stack.md

 `nano /var/www/projectLEMP/todo_list.php`

-The following PHP script connects to the MySQL database and queries for the content of the todo _list table, displays the results in a list.
+The following PHP script connects to the MySQL database and queries for the content of the todo _list table displays the results in a list.
 If there is a problem with the database connection, it will throw an exception.
 Copy this content into your todo_list.php script:

 < ?php